semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-its-debts.md

 #### Scripting

-Yes, Elasticsearch **allows you to do scripting!** I told you, what an amazing tool!
+Yes, Elasticsearch **allows you to do scripting!** I told you, what an amazing tool it was!
 Actually, we are talking here about **fields that value is calculated by the cluster.**

 The first thing to do, is to **turn scripting on.** Indeed, **by default, this module is disabled, because it may cause security issues on not well configured